rikedyp/documentation/programming-reference-guide/docs/native-files.md

 Some of the native file functions, `⎕NCOPY`, `⎕NMOVE`, and `⎕NINFO`, support a variant option to enable progress callbacks.

 ### Overview
-If this option is enabled, the system function invokes an APL callback function as the file operation (move or copy) proceeds.
+If this option is enabled, the system function invokes an APL callback function as the file operation proceeds.
 A system object is used to communicate between the system function and the callback.
 The file operation has 4 distinct stages:

 1. The start of the operation.
 The callback is invoked before any files are scanned or processed.
 This gives the application the opportunity to set parameters that control the frequency of callbacks during the operation itself.
 2. The optional scan phase during which the system function enumerates the files that will be involved in the copy or move operation.
 The file count obtained is used to set the `Limit` field.
 The application may use this subsequently to indicate the degree of progress.
-3. The main processing (move or copy) of the files.
+3. The main processing of the files.
 4. The end of the operation.